15 Young Adult Enemies To Lovers Books You Must Read

 3. Lady Sophia’s Lover (Bow Street Series)

 This is a historical romance about a girl (Sophia) whose brother was sent to prison, and he was either executed or died in prison.
 So Sophia has set out on a mission to get revenge on the lawyer who sent her brother to prison.
-She applies to be his (Ross Cannon) assistant starts a little life flirtation and romance with him to get close to him and destroy his life.
+She applies to be his (Ross Cannon) assistant and starts a little life flirtation and romance with him to get close to him and destroy his life.

 Lady Sophia's